 Yesterday my youngest child, my only daughter, turned 28.
 She wasn't thrilled when I called her at 0550 to sing her happy birthday.
 Neither was her husband....
 However, in my defense, I had seen she had acknowledged my happy birthday

 message on Facebook, so I knew she was awake.
 She is truly a miracle as I prayed fervently for another child after Patrick had a vasectomy.
 I instantly regretted that decision and wanted another baby so badly.
-God made it happen and we have
+God made it happen, and we have

 I had a breakfast meeting in Wasilla.
 Just before I got there, a man who is homeless went into the restroom.
 The waitress said that he took an entire bowl of creamer in there with him.
 It broke my heart to hear that.
 She asked me to tell him she

 I have had a rough couple of nights in class this week.
-Maybe I am just
+Maybe I am

 and think that the way to solve the world's problems is to be angry and demand change.
 I am fully aware that demanding change in a disrespectful way gets us nowhere.
-I feel that I am a minority in this class and very few of them value my opinions
+I feel that I am a minority in this class, and very few of them value my opinions

 or thoughts.
 There is one particular student who shuts me down every time I say anything by telling me she disagrees with me.
-It's gotten to the point where I don't want to even talk.
+It's gotten to the point where I don't want even to talk.
 Last night the professor asked us if we felt guilty for being white and

 having "white privilege."
 I believe everyone in the class (we are on camera in this online program) raised their hand but me.
 I was just (internally) shaking my head.
 Why should I feel guilty?
 I do a lot to help others.
 Why should I feel